beer-psi/saekawa/README.md

 **DO NOT INJECT THIS DLL INTO `amdaemon.exe`!
 THE HOOK DOES NOT USE ANYTHING FROM amdaemon, AND YOU MIGHT GET A CRASH!**

-### Caveats
-This hook requires the game's network communications to be decrypted, which can be done by patching the game binary with your preferred patcher. (if you're already running a local server like Aqua or ARTEMiS and had no idea encryption even existed, you're good to go)

-If you choose not to patch, you will need to obtain the necessary keys and provide them in the configuration file.

 ### Credits
 - Adam Thibert ([adamaq01](https://github.com/adamaq01)).
 A lot of the code was copied from [Mikado](https://github.com/adamaq01/Mikado), a similar hook for SDVX.